 Related Reading: 7 Signs Your Spouse Is Going Through A Midlife Crisis

-Resentment In Marriage – 5 Ways To Deal With It
+Resentment In Marriage – 6 Ways To Deal With It

 1. Blow off your steam somewhere else

-First rule towards reconciliation – do not approach your partner when he is raging.
+The first rule toward reconciliation – do not approach your partner when s/he is raging.
 An emotional mind cannot think logically.
-Anger is essentially a defense mechanism that shuts off blood supply to the logical thinking centre of your brain.
+Anger is essentially a defense mechanism that shuts off blood supply to the logical thinking center of your brain.
 You may want to attack your partner when they are attacking you with harsh words, but try to collect your thoughts.

 2. Decide on a timeout sign or gesture